brettinternet/brettinternet.github.io/content/ai-productivity/_index.md

 ### 2. Discovery

-Discovery is my favorite usecase for AI.
+Discovery is my favorite use case for AI.
 I use it for researching topics, summarizing documentation, querying libraries and codebases, getting usage examples, and planning implementation approaches.
 This is where AI shines as a research assistant that can quickly traverse large amounts of information.